THOMASELOVE/432-classes-2025/projectB/README.md

-04-22 | Haley Altadonna | "Predicting Poor Mental Health Days and Depression Diagnoses in U.S. Adults" 04-22 | Kelly Bowen | "Predicting Tornado Severity in the United States in 2024" 04-23 | Olivia Lindberg | "Health and Adoption Outcomes for Long Beach Rescue Cats"
+04-22 | Haley Altadonna | "Predicting Poor Mental Health Days and Depression Diagnoses in U.S. Adults" 04-22 | Kelly Bowen | "Predicting Tornado Severity in the United States in 2024" 04-23 | Olivia Lindberg | "Health and Adoption Outcomes for Long Beach Rescue Cats" 04-23 | Toni Shoyinka <br /> and <br /> Harshita Kumar | "Exploring Factors That Affect the Taste of Coffee Beans"